-The Atom application query routines, described in the atom_application_query(5) reference page, allow an instrumentation routine to obtain static information about a program and its objects, procedures, basic blocks, and instructions.
+The Atom application query routines, described in atom_application_query(5), allow an instrumentation routine to obtain static information about a program and its objects, procedures, basic blocks, and instructions.

 The GetAnalName routine returns the name of the analysis file, as passed to the atom command.
 This routine is useful for tools that have a single instrumentation file and multiple analysis files.
 For example, multiple cache simulators might share a single instrumentation file but each have a different analysis file.